necyberteam/webform_submission_search_api/README.md

 The Webform Submission Search API module provides search_api processors to index fields on Webform Submissions.

-Included are the Title, Description, and Tags field.
+Included are examples for the Title, Description, text, Flagging, and Taxonomy reference fields.

 Once indexed, the fields can be used elsewhere, e.g. in Views.